4Geeks logo

 Live class code review

-Every now and then, we dedicate parts of the live classes to review previous code in several formats: Group review.
-During class, you will be put in teams with one mentor to review project solutions from you or your classmates.
+Every now and then, we dedicate parts of the live classes to review previous code in several formats.
+Group review: during class, you will be put into teams with one mentor to review project solutions from you or your classmates.

 What if you are stuck on a project?